 Susan works as editorial assistant and researcher on personal finance stories.
 She also writes on a number of breaking news stories, as well as offering great money saving tips to shopping-savvy consumers.

-If you're heading on holiday this year, you might want to consider hiring a car and seeing the sights.
 When taking out holiday car rental, travellers might have visions of scenic long drives with the wind in their hair and sun on their back.
 However, there are a number of other things they might wish to consider.

 Driving in a foreign country can be exciting yet dangerous if you are not aware of the rules and regulations.
 If driving overseas, it could be worth planning a route in advance and investigating your destination country's driving regulations.